 Anabaptist Short Courses

-Anabaptist short courses provide a way for new Anabaptists and people seeking to deepen their ministry in the way of Jesus to engage Anabaptist history, thought and witness.
+Anabaptist Short Courses provide a way for new Anabaptists and people seeking to deepen their ministry in the way of Jesus to engage Anabaptist history, thought and witness.
 Courses are offered online and last six weeks each.
 Readings and discussion are comparable to seminary-level work, assuming critical thinking skills and some previous academic study.
 No credit will be awarded.
+Register online.